Table of Contents

 a.
 Stop Smoking

 Smoking also increases your risk of psoriasis, which is a predecessor of psoriatic arthritis.
-Researchers believe the link between smoking and arthritis is related to smoking's effect on the immune system.
-Smoking may ignite faulty immune systems in people who are predisposed to developing arthritis.
+Researchers believe the link between smoking and rheumatoid arthritis is related to smoking's effect on the immune system.
+Smoking may ignite faulty immune system function in people who are predisposed to developing rheumatoid arthritis.

 b.
 Moderate Drinking

 If you already have arthritis, drinking too much may increase symptom severity.
 Moderate drinking is the key to prevent susceptibility to liver damage.
 Alcohol, especially beer and wine, is linked to gout, which is a form of arthritis.
 Gout attacks initially target the joint of the big toe and can cause painful symptoms.

 Exercises, lifestyle changes, and medications like Voltaren Emulgel, Mobic (meloxicam), Celebrex (celecoxib), or Medrol (methylprednisolone) can improve symptoms, but surgical procedures may be needed as well.
 If conservative treatments are not working effectively, you may undergo the following procedures.

 a.
 Cortisone injections

 If a particular joint in your body is giving you issues, your doctor may inject that joint with medication.
 This procedure involves inserting a needle into the joint space.
 Cortisone is a human-made version of cortisol, which can treat inflammatory conditions that cause joint pain and swelling.
 You may receive three to four injections a year in the affected joint.

 b.
 Realigning Bones

 In some arthritis cases, one knee may be damaged while the other is okay.
 That means that one knee is compensating for the other, leading the non-arthritic knee to develop problems.
 A knee osteotomy may be performed, which involves removing or adding a wedge of bone to the joint to shift the body weight.